MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_ErrorId_Code** - An error code indicating a failure in the data collection operation

 - **Data_ErrorId_Tag** - A tag in the code to help find the point of failure

+- **Data_FGFlags** - A number indicating whether the user is selected for performance related experimentation.

 - **Data_FileOpenFlowMarkers** – Before the file open process begins, there is some pre-processing involved.
 This time taken for this pre-processing is captured in a string value that has the format \<functionId>\<functionValue>\<functionId>\<functionValue>...